NCAS-CMS/cf-python/docs/source/introduction.rst

 **Functionality**
 -----------------

-The cf package implements the :ref:`CF-data-model` [#cfdm]_ for its internal data structures and so is able to process any CF-compliant dataset.
+The cf package uses for its internal data structures the :ref:`CF-data-model` [#cfdm]_ inherited from the `cfdm` package, and so is able to process any CF-compliant dataset.
 It is not strict about CF-compliance, however, so that partially conformant datasets may be ingested from existing datasets and written to new datasets.This is so that datasets that are partially conformant may nonetheless be modified in memory.

 .. code-block:: python
    :caption: *A simple example of reading a field construct from a